 - soak a clean washcloth or cotton ball in warm water

-- hold the compress to the eyelid bump until it cools and then reheat cloth and apply again to the eyelid
+- hold the compress to the eyelid bump for 15 minutes

-- repeat three to five times per day using a clean washcloth or cotton ball each time
+- repeat 2–4 times per day using a clean washcloth or cotton ball each time

-In the unlikely event that an eyelid bump becomes infected, a person may need antibiotics.
-This may be in the form of eye drops or ointment.
-If the infection has spread, then a person might need to take an antibiotic medication by mouth.
+Sometimes, if the bump becomes infected, people may need antibiotics.
+These may come in the form of eye drops or ointment.
+If the infection spreads, a person might need to take antibiotic medication by mouth.

-A person with a chalazion or stye should take care not to touch the area too much.
+A person with a chalazion or stye should not touch the area too much.
 It is usually a good idea to avoid wearing eye makeup or contact lenses until the eyelid bump has healed.

-- washing hands before touching the eyes or the area around them
+- wash hands before touching the eyes or the area around them

 - wipe the base of the eyelashes with a clean washcloth dipped in warm water

-- use warm compresses on eyelids, keeping eyes closed
+- use warm compresses on the eyelids, keeping the eyes closed

 - dry thoroughly